What Personal Information does Benchling collect?

 By themselves, cookies do not identify you specifically.
 Rather, they recognize your web browser.
 So, unless you identify yourself specifically to Benchling, we don’t know who you are just because you visited our website.

 Benchling uses both session and persistent cookies.
 Session cookies are cookies that disappear from your device or browser when you turn off your computer.
 Persistent cookies stay on your device even after you’ve turned it off.
-Additionally, the cookies on our websites fall into three categories: (1) Essential Cookies, (2) Functional Cookies, (3) Analytics Cookies, and (4) Advertising Cookies.
+Additionally, the cookies on our websites fall into four categories: (1) Essential Cookies, (2) Functional Cookies, (3) Analytics Cookies, and (4) Advertising Cookies.
 To learn more about each category of cookie, you can visit our cookie consent tool by clicking on the “Preferences” link on the bottom right of the Benchling website you are visiting.

 How Benchling uses Cookie Data